Patient information regarding coronavirus (COVID-19)

 Our hospital is open and treating patients.
-You can book to see a specialist as we offer a wide range of doctors who are seeing patients for initial consultations by video and phone, or face-to-face where advised by a clinician.
-Please assume existing appointments are going ahead unless you hear from us otherwise.
+You can book to see a specialist as we offer a wide range of doctors who are seeing patients for initial consultations by phone, or face-to-face where advised by a clinician.

 We're here to help, so please get in touch if you have any questions or concerns.

 Supporting the NHS

-We are proud to be supporting the NHS in the fight against COVID-19 by making our hospital beds, staff and equipment available to support the national effort.
+We are proud to be supporting the NHS and continue to support many NHS care pathways.

 Should I be travelling to attend the hospital under the government guidelines?

-The government guidance remains that you can travel for the purposes of healthcare.
 We continue to offer both face-to-face and virtual appointments if you would prefer to not travel or are unable to travel.
-Please do not attend our hospital if you’re experiencing COVID symptoms, have tested positive and are isolating or you or a family member or household contact is self-isolating we would strongly advise performing an LFT test prior to any outpatient appointment.
+Please do not attend our hospital if you’re experiencing COVID symptoms, have tested positive and are isolating.
+If a family member or household contact is self-isolating we would strongly advise performing an LFT test prior to any outpatient appointment.